 Personal Emergency Response System- Not Just for Seniors

-As a result, many times people who could benefit from a medical alert system don’t consider this option because it’s for “old people”, when in truth anyone, at any age, can benefit from immediate access to emergency care.
+As a result, many people who could benefit from a medical alert system don’t even consider them as an option because of their primary association with “old people;” when in truth anyone, at any age, can benefit from immediate access to emergency care.

 “In 2009, 34% of people hospitalized for stroke were younger than 65 years”

 A stroke happens when a blood clot blocks an artery or a blood vessel breaks, interrupting blood flow to an area of the brain.
 In both cases, brain cells become oxygen-deprived and begin to die.
 This can lead to neurological deficits, paralysis, or even death, if the patient doesn't receive aggressive treatment immediately after the incident.

 Though it's common knowledge that the risk of a stroke increases with age, a stroke can happen to anyone at anytime.
 Factors that can greatly increase the risk of stroke include: high blood pressure, heart diseases, diabetes, smoking, and personal or family history of strokes.
 If any of these apply to a family member or loved one, planning for their welfare should include a medical alert system, for its ability to improve how quickly and efficiently they can communicate with emergency services, and obtain the necessary aid.

 “One in Four deaths in America are the result of heart disease”